|

 as a consequence of Germany's reunification.
 Because the EC had been regarded as the

-After lengthy negotiations were most of the former eastern bloc admitted in the EU in 2004.
+After lengthy negotiations most of the former eastern bloc were admitted in the EU in 2004.

 Romania and Bulgaria had greater difficulties to comply with the EU's demands and had to wait